stormmaster42/personal_replicate_playground/README.md

 **About**

-* Deliberately using simple tech - Ruby, Sinatra, and Docker - to keep things easy to understand and maintain.
+* Deliberately using simple tech - Ruby, Sinatra, and Docker - to keep things easy to understand and maintainable.
 * This app is not intended for production use, but rather as a personal image generator for local use.
 * Use at your own risk.